-Since 2006 we’ve had strict restrictions on what liquids can be taken onboard a plane in hand luggage.
-If possible, it’s always best to pack your liquids into your main suitcase in the hold, but if you're only taking hand luggage or have essential liquids you need onboard, here are the restrictions:
+If possible, pack your liquids into your hold luggage, but if you're only taking hand luggage or have essential liquids you need onboard, here are the restrictions:

 You can take travel bottles over 100ml through security if they're: